vincenthage/openmole-market/README.md

 The OpenMOLE marketplace contains complete examples of real world workflows.

-They are maint to be concise with the main focus put on the workflow script.
+They are meant to be concise with the main focus put on the workflow script.
 Still they should be easily reusable and any material required by the workflow (scripts, binaries, input data, ...) should be provided to make sure a **Minimum Working Example** is available.

 ## How to contribute ##